-Join Tim Grey for an in-depth discussion in this video Sharing with SkyDrive, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Sharing with SkyDrive, part of Learning Windows 8.

 If you utilize multiple computers or devices, or need to be able to access documents or photos from a remote location, then you'll want to take a look at SkyDrive.
 As a great solution for sharing important documents and photos.
 The first step is to actually share content via SkyDrive.
 Let's go ahead and share some photos with SkyDrive.
 I'll go ahead and launch the photos application, and then I'll navigate to a folder that contains some images that I would like to share.
 And then on the application options bar, which I can access by swiping up from the bottom of the screen, or by right clicking on an empty area of the screen, I can click select all option.
 And then over on the charm bar I'll choose the share option, and I'll choose to share these photos with SkyDrive.

 I'll select the pictures folder, and then I'll simply click the upload button, and these photos will all be uploaded to my SkyDrive account, so that they can be accessed on any of my computers or devices.
 Now that I've shared these photos I can access the SkyDrive application to view those photos.
 So, let's assume that I was on a different computer and I launched the SkyDrive application.
 You'll see all of the documents and photos that I've shared are available within my SkyDrive.
 I'll go ahead and click on the pictures folder, and you can see that I have all of those photos that I had shared, available for viewing here.
 And I can click on any photo to view it in a larger size of course.
 And naturally that same experience applies regardless of which computer or device I'm using to access my skydrive account.